silnrsi/team-scratch/Jan20-GitFlavoredMarkdown.md

 **Text preceded and followed by double asterisks ( \*\* ) is bold. _And this bit here, preceded and followed by underscores ( _ ), is bold italic._**

-What if you need to use an asterisk or underscore as regular punctuation?
-Precede it with a backslash (\).
+What if you need to use an asterisk or underscore as regular punctuation (or other special characters used by Markdown)?
+Precede it with a backslash (\\).
 Or surround it with blank spaces.